top of page

 People sometimes treat networking like a chore, but honestly?
 Some of my best opportunities have started with casual conversations over coffee (or cocktails!).

-When you approach it with curiosity, generosity and authenticity, you’ll be amazed at what comes back to you.
+When you approach it with curiosity, generosity, and authenticity, you’ll be amazed at what comes back to you.

 So here’s your nudge: